-If you’re wondering… Can you freeze mason jars?
+If you’re wondering… Can you freeze a mason jar?
 Then the answer is yes, absolutely, you can freeze mason jars without breaking them if you follow the right steps carefully.

 Mason jars can be extremely useful in the kitchen.
 You can save empty containers from shop-bought goods or buy them in whichever sizes you want.
 Saving old ones makes a lot of sense as it helps to reduce waste and doesn’t cost you anything extra.